sr99622/libonvif/README.md

 The utility program is invoked using the 'onvif-util' command.

-The GUI interface may be invoked using the 'onvif-camadmin' command.
+The GUI interface may be invoked using the 'onvif-gui' command.

 To Install From Source
 ----------------------